-Back in its heyday the Xbox 360 controller was widely regarded as one of the best of its kind, with the exception of a dodgy D-pad.
+Back in its heyday the Xbox 360 controller was widely regarded as one of the best of its kind, with the exception of its dodgy D-pad.

 On older submarines, the periscope would use traditional rotating tube mechanisms limited to one person using them at any time; very much in the fashion movies like The Hunt for Red October portrayed periscope action.